Marquette vs. Creighton Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 - Marquette is 303rd in the country at 33.5 rebounds per game.
 That's 1.8 fewer than the 35.3 its opponents average.

-- Marquette has committed 4.3 fewer turnovers per game than its opponents, averaging 10.3 (62nd in college basketball play) while forcing 14.6 (40th in college basketball).
+- Marquette has had fewer turnovers than its opponents this season, committing 10.3 per game (62nd in college basketball play) while forcing 14.6 (40th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.